 Account Takeover (ATO)

 Account takeover happens when someone gains unauthorized access to one of your online accounts and uses it as if they were you.
 Once an attacker controls one account, they can use it to reset passwords on other services, escalating access and causing broader damage.
+Enabling multi-factor authentication is currently the most effective way to prevent account takeover, even when passwords are already compromised.

 These threats are common.
 Understanding how they work is the first step toward reducing risk and protecting yourself online.